moments matter

 When it comes to laundry, you have a choice.

-• DIY.
-If a family member wants to handle this for you, you’ll need to bring a basket to collect your dirty clothes.
+• DIY: If a family member will be handling your laundry, please bring a laundry basket for collecting dirty clothes.
 Your family member can take it away and bring back clean clothes as needed.
 The team will be notified that you will be doing your own laundry.

-• We’ll do it for you.
-There are on-site laundry facilities, so the team usually handles this on behalf of patients and residents.
-Please be aware that for sanitation reasons hot, hot water is used.
-So please do not bring any delicate fabrics.
-And label all your clothes.
+• We’ll do it for you: There are on-site laundry facilities, so the team usually handles this on behalf of patients and residents.
+Please note that for sanitation reasons hot water is used.
+Avoid bringing delicate fabrics, and label all your clothes to prevent mix-ups.

 OPTIONAL ITEMS TO BRING

-• Linens.
-Everything will be provided, but you can still bring your own blanket and pillow if you prefer.
+• Linens: All bedding and towels will be provided, but you can still bring your own blanket and pillow for extra comfort if you prefer.

-• Communications.
-There is Wi-Fi, so you can bring your phone, tablet, etc. and charger.
-There is a locking drawer where you can store them.
+• Communications: Wi-Fi is available, so feel free to bring your phone, tablet or other devices, along with chargers.
+There is a locking drawer where you can securely store them.

-• Pets.
-No, your beloved dog or cat isn’t allowed to move in with you, but they are welcome to visit on a leash as long as they are well-behaved.
-We understand that pets are vital family members, and having them visit can brighten any day.
+• Pets: While your beloved dog or cat isn’t allowed to move in with you, well-behaved pets are welcome to visit as long as they are on a leash.
+We understand how meaningful those visits can be—pets are family, too.

 WHAT TO LEAVE AT HOME